faresbs/sign-language-tutor/README.md

 # Sign Language Tutor

 An intelligent application to teach sign language to non-deaf users.
+The application have a recongnition system that recognise and evaluate the user's gestures.

 ## Getting Started